sanjibnarzary/awesome-llm/README.md

   - Model Parameters - 176B
   - [Code](https://huggingface.co/bigscience/bloom)
   - [Paper](https://arxiv.org/abs/2211.05100)
-- Galactica: A Large Language Model for Science GALACTICA is a general-purpose scientific language model.
+- Galactica: A Large Language Model for Science.
+  GALACTICA is a general-purpose scientific language model.
 It is trained on a large corpus of scientific text and data.
 It can perform scientific NLP tasks at a high level, as well as tasks such as citation prediction, mathematical reasoning, molecular property prediction and protein annotation.
 More information is available at galactica.org.
   - Model Parameters - 125M, 1.3B, 6.7B, 30B.
 120B
   - [Code](https://github.com/paperswithcode/galai)